Mark Ming-Cheng Cheng, PhD

 Research opporunities are available to PhD and undergraduate students.
 Minority and students with disabilities are encouraged to apply.
 Please send your resume to firstname.lastname@example.org

-We are in the process of installation of a FIB System (TESCAN LYRA).
+A FIB System (TESCAN LYRA) has been installed!
 The equipment was purchased thanks to the generous support of the NSF MRI grant.
 The equipment is capable of e-beam lithography, ion milling, nano etching/ deposition, 3D chemical profiling, and TEM sample preparation.
-Please contact Dr. Cheng or nFab University Core Facility for training and access.
+Please contact Dr. Cheng or nFab University Core Facility for the training and access.

 (12/23/2013) Dr. Cheng received Grant Boost Award to work on lithium ion battery test.